EagleEye (satellite): Mission

 EagleEye was launched on board the SpaceX Falcon 9 Transporter-11 on August 15, 2024.

 By August 17, Creotech reported that the first phase of the EagleEye mission was successful, having established communications and received all parameters for further operations.

 However, by August 25, Creotech reported that they were failing to properly receive data from EagleEye.
 By September 3, Creotech reported that they had narrowed the issue down to either an improper orbit, or voltage regulators in the satellite's power supply shutting systems off to prevent surges as the solar panels were generating too much power.

 Impact

 The first satellite domestically assembled by Polish firms and operated by POLSA, the EagleEye was described as a "breakthrough moment" for the Polish space industry, as Poland seeks to become a larger player in the European Space Agency in an effort to create more high-tech jobs.
 Additionally, it proved that Poland had crossed the main entry barrier for spaceflight, in the form of the highly complex engineering needed to make the satellite.

+An improved version of the EagleEye, dubbed EagleEye 2.0, will be one of the four satellites in the Camilla constellation, an upcoming Earth Observation network commissioned by the Ministry of Economic Development and Technology expected to launch in Q4 of 2027.